This high-protein Basque cheesecake made with cottage cheese is rich, creamy, and packed with 15g of protein per slice.

 Storage and Reheating Tips

-- Refrigeration: Store your cheesecake in an airtight container in the fridge.
-It will remain fresh for up to 3 days.
+Refrigeration: Pop your cheesecake in an airtight container and stash it in the fridge.
+It’ll stay fresh and creamy for up to 3 days — perfect for sneaky second helpings.

 Serving Suggestions

-- Dust with Powdered Sugar: A light sprinkle adds a touch of elegance and sweetness.
+Dust with Powdered Sugar: A light sprinkle adds a cute, elegant touch that screams dessert goals. ✨

-Pair this cheesecake with a cup of rich coffee, tea, or a sweet dessert wine for a delightful experience that’s perfect for gatherings or a cozy night in!
+Pair with a cup of rich coffee, tea, or even a sweet dessert wine for a full-on cozy vibe — perfect for dinner parties, holiday gatherings, or just treating yourself on a chill night in 🥄.

 Reader Tips or Helpful Notes